 All procedures are carried out using the latest modern equipment in line with national guidance.
-Mr Chand is appropriately accredited for all treatments offered.
+Prof Chand is appropriately accredited for all treatments offered.
+Some of Prof Chands publications on laparoscopic and robotic surgery can be seen here.

 COLONOSCOPY AND FLEXIBLE SIGMOIDOSCOPY